Osteoarthritis of the Hip

 Diagnosing Hip OA

-To make a diagnosis your doctor will ask you questions and examine your body.
-They will check for:
+To make a diagnosis your doctor will ask you questions and examine your body for these signs and symptoms.

-Your doctor will likely order X-rays.
-They can show a thinning of the joint space, any changes in the bone and bone spurs (bony points on the edges of the joint).
-Sometimes, magnetic resonance imaging (MRI) might be used to get a picture of the hip that includes both bone and soft tissue.
+Your doctor also will likely order X-rays, which can show a thinning of the joint space, any changes in the bone and bone spurs (bony points on the edges of the joint).
+Sometimes, magnetic resonance imaging (MRI) or other imaging techniques might be used to get a picture of the hip that includes both bone and soft tissue.

 Treatments for Hip OA